ethereum-optimism/community-hub/src/docs/governance/citizens-house.md

 RetroPGF is a longterm bet to build the future Optimists want to see.
 The Collective will conduct regular rounds of RetroPGF, each different from the last.
 This is an emergent process that will take community participation to grow and prune.
-1. [RetroPGF round 1](./retropgf-1.md) took place at the end of 2021 and distribute $1 million across 58 projects.
+1. [RetroPGF round 1](./retropgf-1.md) took place at the end of 2021 and allocated $1 million across 58 projects.
-2. [RetroPGF round 2](./retropgf-2.md) took place in Q1 2023 and distribute 10m OP token across 195 projects.
+2. [RetroPGF round 2](./retropgf-2.md) took place in Q1 2023 and allocated 10m OP token across 195 projects.
-3. [RetroPGF round 3](./retropgf-3.md) will take place in Q3/Q4 2023 and will distribute 30m OP to contributions that have supported the development and adoption of Optimism.
+3. [RetroPGF round 3](./retropgf-3.md) will take place in Q3/Q4 2023 and will allocate 30m OP to contributions that have supported the development and adoption of Optimism.

 ### Experimentation Framework
 RetroPGF has three core components, each with substantial surface area for experimentation.